 This post contains affiliate links.
 That means that if you click on a link and make a purchase, I will get a small commission, at no added cost to you.
-To read my full disclosure policy, go here.
+For more information, go to our full disclosure policy page.

-As promised, I am continuing with my monthly post of the books I read during the previous month.
-In this case, it is April 2017.
+As promised, I am continuing with my monthly post of books recommendations, in this case, April 2017.

 The idea is to offer some reading ideas or options for those looking for a new book to read next month.
 I don’t know about you, but I frequently turn to posts like this when I am not sure which reading venture I want to pursue next.